Zucchini Lemon Muffins Simple and Flavorful Recipe

 Allow the muffins to cool in the tin for 5 minutes before transferring them to a wire rack to cool completely.

-- Presentation Tips: Serve the muffins warm with a dusting of powdered sugar on top, or add a small dollop of lemon glaze for an extra zing!
+Serve the muffins warm with a dusting of powdered sugar on top, or add a small dollop of lemon glaze for an extra zing!